-In a nutshell, integrated development planning is about the municipality identifying its priority issues/problems, which determine its vision, objectives and strategies followed by the identification of projects to address the issues.
+In a nutshell, integrated development planning is about the municipality identifying its priority issues/problems, which determine its vision, objectives and strategies, followed by the identification of projects to address the issues.
 A very critical phase of the IDP is to link planning to the municipal budget (i.e. allocation of internal or external funding to the identified projects) because this will ensure that implementation of projects and hence development is directed by the IDP.

 SCHEDULE OF MEETINGS